 Israel Railways is a government-owned company responsible for transporting passengers and cargo all over the country.
-At Israel Railways, our goal is to make connections, between cities and settlements, and between people and communities.
+At Israel Railways, our goal is to connect: cities and settlements as well as people and communities.
 We're passionate about opening up diverse possibilities and new social and economic opportunities for employment, education, culture, leisure and entertainment.
-We see it as our mission to improve people's quality of life by reducing travel distances and making it easier, safer, faster and more convenient to move from one place to another.
+We see it as our mission to improve people's quality of life by reducing travel duration and making it easier, safer, faster and more comfortable to ride from one place to another.

 Customers are the center of what we do

 You, the customer, are at the heart of everything we do.
 That's why we strive continuously to improve the services we offer and to make the travel experience an enjoyable one.
 We are constantly engaged in improving service reliability levels, increasing train frequency, opening new stations and upgrading existing stations, expanding parking lots, upgrading information channels, and many more projects designed to enable our travelers to get from one place to another easily, comfortably and rapidly while, of course, enjoying the journey...

 The beginning of the way